-- Modernized statutory liquidity function with improved efficiency and effectiveness for credit unions; - Effective and efficient clearing and settlement for credit unions; - Alignment of strategic investments to optimize capital and value of services; - Relevant, future-focused core and discretionary services for credit unions; and - SaskCentral financial sustainability and governance reform.
+- Modernized statutory liquidity function aligned to SaskCentral's financial sustainability and governance reform; - Effective and efficient payments, clearing and settlement for credit unions; - Alignment of strategic investments to optimize capital and value of services; - Relevant, future-focused core and discretionary services for credit unions; and - Evolving our organizational design to enable execution of Enterprise Strategy 2024.

 Risks are also mapped to the regulatory risk categories of credit, market (interest rate, price and foreign exchange), liquidity, strategic and operational, legal and regulatory applicable to all financial institutions.
 SaskCentral's risk appetites, risk tolerances and key risks are updated and approved annually by the Board.
 Key risks are identified annually through the registry of all identified risks facing the organization.
 Management reports the status and trending of key risks on a quarterly basis to the Board.
-The status and trending of the remaining risks identified are reported quarterly to the Financial Management Advisory Committee (FMAC).
-FMAC may elevate specific remaining risks or new emerging risks to the attention of the Board if changes in risk trending or severity warrant.
+The status and trending of the remaining risks identified are reported quarterly to the Management Risk Committee, which reports to the Executive Leadership Team.
+The Executive Leadership Team may elevate specific remaining risks or new emerging risks to the attention of the Board if changes in risk trending or severity warrant.